-FDA exceeded the performance goals in the first 2 years of AGDUFAIII.
-FDA met the review-time goals in 379 of 396 submissions.
-The entire FY 2020 cohort has closed; therefore, there are no pending submissions.
+FDA met or exceeded the performance goals in the fourth year of AGDUFA III.
+In FY 2022, FDA met the review-time goals in 522 of 532 submissions.
+The entire FY 2022 cohort has closed; therefore, there are no pending submissions.

-As of September 30, 2021, preliminary performance data were available for 235 of 501 submissions filed in FY 2021.
-FDA is currently exceeding all performance goals.
-Overall, FDA met review-time goals for 226 of 235 submissions acted on.
-With 266 submissions pending within goal, FDA has the potential to meet or exceed the performance goals for all five of the submission types in FY 2021.
-Please refer to the FY 2021 AGDUFA Performance Report for more information.
+As of September 30, 2023, preliminary performance data were available for 243 of 516 submissions filed in FY 2023.
+FDA will meet one performance goal and is currently exceeding performance goals for the other four submission types for which FDA received submissions in FY 2023.
+Overall, FDA met review-time goals for 239 of 243 submissions acted on.
+With 273 submissions pending within goal, FDA has the potential to meet or exceed the 90 percent performance goal for all five submission types.
+Please refer to the FY 2023 AGDUFA Performance Report for more information.